 Treatment and Control

 Sheep that have recovered from natural infection are highly resistant to reinfection.
-Despite a multiplicity of immunogenic virus strains, the presently used commercial single-strain live vaccines have produced fair immunity in all parts of the USA (with an occasional exception).
+Despite a multiplicity of immunogenic virus strains, the presently used commercial single-strain live vaccines have produced fair immunity in all parts of the USA (with an occasional exception more usually seen in goats).
 Vaccine breaks appear to be due to the virulence of the infecting strain rather than to differences in antigenicity of the vaccine.
 Sheep immunized against contagious ecthyma remain susceptible to ulcerative dermatosis.

 Live vaccines should be used cautiously to avoid contaminating uninfected premises, and vaccinated animals should be segregated from unprotected stock until the scabs have fallen off.
-A small amount of the live vaccine is brushed over light scarifications of the skin, usually on the inside of the thigh, behind the elbow or caudal fold.
-Lambs should be vaccinated when ∼1 mo old.
-For best results, a second vaccination ∼2–3 mo later is suggested.
+A small amount of the live vaccine is brushed over light scarifications of the skin, usually on the inside of the thigh or behind the elbow or caudal fold.
+Lambs should be vaccinated when ~1 mo old.
+For best results, a second vaccination ~2–3 mo later is suggested.
 Nonimmunized lambs should be vaccinated ~1–2 mo before entering infected feedlots.